Sign In Register

 Safety Score

-Hudson has an average annual temperature of 73°F (23°C).
+Hudson has a warm climate with an average annual temperature of 73°F (23°C).
 Winters average 60°F in January while summers reach 83°F in July.
-Annual precipitation is 54.3 inches.
+The area gets 314 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 54.3 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 41.
+The city sits at an elevation of 11 feet, near sea level.

 Temperature